olneyhymn/tim.ulsterworldly.com/content/posts/who-can-condemn.md

 ⁃ John Murray: "*The heavenly intercession is a messianic function just as truly as was his propitiatory offering.
 It is therefore conducted in pursuance of the economy of salvation. ...
-Just as the propitiation is the provision of the Father\'s love, so must we say that the intercession is also.*"
+Just as the propitiation is the provision of the Father's love, so must we say that the intercession is also.*"

 ⁃ Jesus is God!
 Our intercession is offered by God himself.